octdobre/containers/docker/Overview.md

 Docker Desktop is the company name that also created the technology.

-Docker Desktop is the software from Docker that contains all the services needed to develop containers.
+Docker Desktop is the software from Docker that contains all the services needed to develop containers and host.

 :point_right: :link:[Docker Desktop Installer](https://docs.docker.com/desktop/windows/install/)